How to Choose the Best Virtual PBX System? Expert Insights

 5. Call tracking

-Call tracking enables you to see the source of incoming calls.
+This feature enables you to track the source of incoming calls.
 Certain numbers can be assigned to different marketing channels.
 So, your company can identify which channel is generating the most calls.
 The data will help marketing teams measure and prioritize marketing channels.
 Optimizing the marketing budget will give the business a competitive advantage.

 7. Customized IVR